Uinyw/financetracker/pages/analysis/usecases_bankaccount.md

 Flow:
 1. The user enters the required information for a bank account.
-2. The system validates the received data.
+2. The system validates the received information.
 3. The system creates a new bank account.
-3. The systems adds the created bank account to the set of bank accounts.
+4. The systems adds the created bank account to the set of bank accounts.

 Alternative flows: